No Tags Found!

 From India, New Delhi

-But, to be more practical, it is good to follow what S K has said, that to make the employee under a contractor.
+But, to be more practical, it is good to follow what S K has said, that is to make the employee under a contractor.
 The contractor can register him under his PF and ESI portals.
-Depending upon the hours spent in each company, the contractor can raise bills to each company.
+Depending on the hours spent in each company, the contractor can raise bills to each company.
 There is no need to pay directly to the workers, nor is it required to reimburse the contribution paid by some other company.

 From India, Kannur